Skacerine/Elderend_sub/DOCKER-MEDICARE.md

     └── Medicare tab                — Schedule, Calendar, Inventory
 ```

-The `medicare-service/` is a **standalone microservice** (~180 lines) that only handles medicine operations and authentication.
-No GPS tracking, no fall detection, no WebSocket — just Medicare.
+The `medicare-service/` is a standalone microservice (~180 lines) that only handles medicine operations and authentication.
+No GPS tracking, no fall detection, no WebSocket.

 ## Prerequisites